Giant telescope to explore far reaches of cosmos

 In a statement emailed to Reuters, Australian Science and Research Minister Chris Evans said: "A significant amount of funding has already been invested into developing first class research facilities like the CSIRO Australian Square Kilometre Array Pathfinder (ASKAP) in Western Australia

-"Sharing the project means researchers will get the best possible results by capitalising on the respective infrastructure and strengths of both sites."
+"Sharing the project means researchers will get the best possible results by capitalizing on the respective infrastructure and strengths of both sites."

 Evans said the remote site for the Australian arm of the project - the Murchison shire some 350km (200 miles) northeast of Geraldton in Western Australia - was "the perfect combination of Australian outback and high science".